haraldtv/podcast-content-indexer/README.md

 > python3 main.py [arguments]

 ### Arguments
-struct
+createindex
-> python3 main.py struct
+> python3 main.py createindex "indexname"

-Initializes required folders if they don't already exist
+Indexes all the text files in the oneline dir (these will be altered, so make sure to keep another copy somewhere else)

 ---

-init
+searchword
-> python3 main.py init
+> python3 main.py searchword "word" "indexname"

-Creates required folder structure in ./transcribedata for every episode placed in ./rawepisodes
+Searches for a single word in the index

 ---

-index
-> python3 main.py index

-Creates a searchable index of every transcribed episode from the ./transcribedtxt folder.
-Requires the user to create the ./indexdir folder first

----

-search
+searchprox
-> python3 main.py search "search queries here"
+> python3 main.py searchprox "queries to search" "indexname

-Searches the index for the given search query/queries.
-Requires there to be an index generated
+Prints a list of all the files in which all the queries were found, and the maxdistance(see worddistance.py) of every pair words of the query